Bodenseeklinik: Medical principles and training facility

 The Bodenseeklinik follows a "gentle path to beauty", and all doctors work and teach according to this principle.
 Mang and his team always stress the importance of preserving both health and the natural looks of the patients.
-The „Mang School" believes in the motto Less is more.
+The "Mang School" believes in the motto Less is more.
 Following this motto the director, Prof. Mang published the book a Manual of Aesthetic Surgery which features the current trend towards more gentle surgical methods.

 As a training hospital, the clinic features one lecture hall.
 From here, live videos of operations are streamed so that young doctors can watch them during their classes.

 Social Commitment

 Medical director Werner Mang, Chairman of the Prof.-Mang-Foundation, performs surgery on children from socially weak families.
-Lately, the plastic surgeon operated on the eleven year old boy Suresh from Nepal.
+In 2015, the plastic surgeon operated on the eleven-year-old boy Suresh from Nepal.
 Suresh was suffering from a tumor that disfigured his face and denied him to eat and talk.
 The family could not afford any medication or operation.
 With the support of his colleague, Mang reconstructed the face of the young boy in an eight-hour surgical intervention free of charge.

 The Bodenseeklinik also does facial reconstruction for all victims injured by the Ramstein air show disaster.
 There is often more than one operation needed to reconstruct the facial appearance for fire victims.